Optimistic search: Change point estimation for large-scale data via adaptive logarithmic queries: Proofs of statistical guarantees

 The following proofs rely on the observation that the localization error is no larger than the minimal length of search intervals that contain the only true change point.
 Moreover, assume that the search interval in a step still contains the change point, i.e.~no mistake has been made yet.
 Then excluding the segment containing the true change point, and thus making a mistake, can only happen when both probe points lie to the left of the change point or when both probe points lie to the right of the change point.
-In such cases, in order to avoid wrongly excluding the segment containing the true change point, we have to ensure that the difference of $\csm_{(0,T]}^f(\cdot)$ at two investigated probe points is larger than the oscillation ($\asymp \sqrt{\log T}$) caused by the noise.
+In such cases, in order to avoid wrongly excluding the segment containing the true change point, we have to ensure that the difference of population gain function at two investigated probe points is larger than the random oscillation caused by the noise with high probability.

-\begin{proof}[Proof of Theorem~\ref{th:noss}] Note that part~ii.~is a strengthened version of part~i., as it requires further to identify the correct number of change points, i.e.~$\hat\ncp = \ncp$.
-Thus, we only need to prove part~ii., and then part~i.~follows immediately.
-Since the CUSUM statistic in~\eqref{CUSUM} remains unchanged if we use instead $X + C$ for every constant $C\in \R$, we assume w.l.o.g.

-which in particular implies $\cpt = \lambda$.
-For notational simplicity, we further assume there is no rounding in defining probe points $s$ and $w$ (cf.~lines 1, 7 and 13 of Algorithm~\ref{Alg:OS}) and $\nu= 1/2$, which implies that the three parts within each search window have relative lengths $1:1:1$, $1:1:2$ or $2:1:1$.
+For ease of notation, we assume the default step size $\nu = 1/2$ in optimistic searches, which implies that the three parts within each search window have relative lengths $1:1:1$, $1:1:2$ or $2:1:1$.
+We further assume that there is no rounding in determining the dyadic search locations and the probe points in all search intervals.